kristianwiklund/ff/README.md

 Things that used to work in 1993 that I had to fix now:

+Several of these problems are due to weird pointer arithmetics assuming 32 bit pointers.
+Be afraid.

 * Critical:
   * t->doesl = (ULONG) t->does = 0; // this doesn't compile with gcc7, had to be changed to two lines.
 It assigns zero to both doesl and does.